 - Author's Saving Throw: For the comic solo series, DC brought back the original, 70's-era Huntress, Helena Wayne, but in the process Dropped A Bridge On Helena Bertinelli, her successor.
 The fans divided in a Broken Base over the incident.
 Then, following the events of Forever Evil, DC revealed that Helena Bertinelli was in fact alive, and that she'd be a major character in the Grayson series.

 - Foe Yay: With Catman.

-- Les Yay: It's pretty obvious that the new Question, Renee Montoya, really has a thing for Huntress, but it seems to be entirely one-sided, since Huntress doesn't even know that Renee is gay.
+- It's pretty obvious that the new Question, Renee Montoya, really has a thing for Huntress, but it seems to be entirely one-sided, since Huntress doesn't even know that Renee is gay.

-- Her New 52 friendship with Power Girl has quite a bit of this as well, which was true of their pre-Crisis friendship as well.
+- Her New 52 friendship with Power Girl has quite a bit of this as well, which was also true of their pre-Crisis friendship.
 Bear in mind that the one who is friends with Power Girl is Helena Wayne; the one who was the object of Renee Montoya's desire was Helena Bertinelli.

 - In Convergence: Question issue number one, Huntress and Question are living together, and Huntress says "Honey, I'm home" to her.
 One of them, however, had clearly been sleeping on the couch, and it was still not clear that Huntress knew that Question was gay.

 - Moral Event Horizon: Crosses either at the end of Cry for Blood or earlier, during Year One.
 When she kills Santo Cassamento, her own father, Question calls her damned for it.
 She insists that that happened a long time before.
 When Year One came out, she kills Stephen Mandragora, her first murder, declaring that doing so is worth damnation (see You Are Worth Hell on the main page).